jackwillis/militanthistory/collections/_lm_articles/01/working-class-fights-capitalism-and-stalinism.md

 The recent events are the beginning of a new revolutionary wave in the Philippines and the entire region.
-**The processes taking place in the Philippines constitute a confirmation of the basic ideas of Marxism that the working class is the decisive force in the revolution even in the colonial world, refuting the arguments that guerilla movements or benevolent liberals are the key to removing dictators.**
+**The processes taking place in the Philippines constitute a confirmation of the basic ideas of Marxism that the working class is the decisive force in the revolution even in the colonial world, refuting the arguments that guerrilla movements or benevolent liberals are the key to removing dictators.**

 In Haiti, the hated <span lang="fr">Duvalier</span> regime collapsed after a series of mass demonstrations of the youth, workers, and the unemployed, and a general strike.
-Once again, due to the lack of a clear socialist leadership in the labor movement, the opportunity was lost and a new unstable regime made up of <span lang="fr">Duvalier</span>'s aides filled the vaccuum.
+Once again, due to the lack of a clear socialist leadership in the labor movement, the opportunity was lost and a new unstable regime made up of <span lang="fr">Duvalier</span>'s aides filled the vacuum.
 The collapse of the dictators in both Haiti and the Philippines marks the beginning of a new revolutionary wave that will end either with the overthrow of capitalism and landlordism, or the return -- over a period of five to ten years -- of a new, even more vicious repressive regime.